-According to many studies such as those conducted by BoatUS, surprisingly the engine is not the most likely source of boat fires – electricity is.
+According to many studies such as those conducted by entities such as BoatU.S., surprisingly, the engine is not the most likely source of fires on boats – electricity is.
 More than half of boat fires (55%) start with wiring or appliance failures.
-Next come fires started by an overheated engine, but they are less than half as likely (24%).
+Next come fires started by an overheated engine but they are less than half as likely (24%).
 Less than 10% of boat fires (8%) start with a fuel leak.
-Of course, those can reach catastrophic proportions if the fire backs up into the tank itself.
+Of course, those can reach catastrophic proportions if the fire ignites the fuel tank itself.
 The rest is a mixed bag of “miscellaneous” – dropped match, stove spills, flare “slag” landing on the boat, etc.

 Types of Fire Extinguishers and Who Needs What